italonascimento/italonascimento.github.com/_posts/2016-12-08-applying-a-timeout-to-your-promises.md

 Sometimes a promise may take too long to resolve or reject, and sometimes we just can't wait for it.

 There are many use cases in which this may apply, and you may have faced such scenario at least once in your coding life.

-I won't focus in any specific situation here, instead I'll try to show you a way (not the only one) to define a generic timeout that can be applied to any promise in your project, without any need to refactor the promise itself - in case you receiving it from a third part module, for example.
+I won't focus in any specific situation here, instead I'll try to show you a way (not the only one) to define a generic timeout that can be applied to any promise in your project, without any need to refactor the promise itself - in case you're receiving it from a third part module, for example.

 ## The problem